Books, pamphlets and broadsides published in America from 1639 - 1800, based on the bibliography by Charles

 Includes access to over 900 top educational publications, including more than 600 of the titles in full text.
 The coverage spans the literature on primary, secondary and higher education as well as special education, home schooling and adult education.
 Many titles are indexed in the ERIC database.
 Part of ProQuest Central.[Details]

 Education in Video is an online collection of streaming videos developed specifically for training and developing teachers.
 The collection contains more than 4,000 video titles totaling 1,300 hours of teaching demonstrations, lectures, documentaries, and primary-source footage of students and teachers in actual classrooms.
 It will give education faculty, students, and in-service teachers a single source for the best research-based professional development video resources available.
-Includes access to Volume 1 and Volume 2 of the series.[Details]
+Includes access to Volume 1, Volume 2, and Volume 3 of the series.[Details]

 Weekly news on American education issues.
 EdWeek.org provides daily breaking news and an array of other information resources, including such popular news blogs as Politics K-12, State EdWatch, Curriculum Matters, and an array of opinion blogs.[Details]